Necro (rapper): Acting

-Necro has been taking classes on acting and honing his skills in the acting department.
+Necro has taken classes on acting and worked to hone his skills in acting.
 In May 2009, he premiered in a short video-film titled, Triumph of the Kill acting the role of a serial killer clown.
 The short film was premiered on YouTube and MySpace.

 He acted in the Safdie brothers' 2014 film Heaven Knows What, playing Skully, and their 2017 film Good Time, playing a drug dealer named Caliph.

 Controversy

 Sounds of the Underground

-Necro was part of the Sounds of the Underground tour in 2007, together with, among others, GWAR, Shadows Fall and Every Time I Die; however, he announced on July 25, 2007, that he would be dropping off the tour, citing incompatibility with the tour's audience:
+Necro was part of the Sounds of the Underground tour in 2007, together with, among others, Gwar, Shadows Fall and Every Time I Die; however, he announced on July 25, 2007, that he would be dropping off the tour, citing incompatibility with the tour's audience:

 "I decided to leave the tour collectively with my manager and booking agent (both tour organizers) because we felt the tour's demographic was not receiving hip hop well.
 I was facing hostile, disrespectful crowds and had lots of glass bottles thrown at me.
 It was making a lot of people in the tour crew nervous and there was concern someone might get hurt (NOT ME).
 It was also being suggested that maybe I tone down my live show and not antagonize the already antagonistic crowd.
 I couldn't roll with that as it's not my style.
 I was holding back enough as it is but there is a line.
 All the bands on the tour loved us and everyone behind the scenes knew we displayed major heart and never once got fazed by the hostility.
 We finished every show according to our 25 minute time slot.
 I will make one thing clear for the haters: we NEVER got booed OFF the stage.
 Not once.
 Yes a ton of emo kids booed us at every show, but we had a twenty-five minute set every night and we stayed on stage for every minute of it, and we represented.
 Every show had at least 200 NECRO fans in the pit tearing it up, and our meet and greets were incredible!
 It's just a shame these little kids are so closed-minded.
 The majority of the hate was coming from mop top emo sixteen-year-olds who have no clue who the originators of metal are, and didn't respect my 'rest in peace' chant to metal legends (Dime, Cliff, Chuck, Piggy, Sob).
 As far as the tour organizers and I are concerned, you are my peoples so it's all love and I'm thankful for the opportunity to prove I can represent in a variety of situations.
 This actually did a lot for me and is just one move in many my team will make to blow NECRO up".